-Disability management is focused on both preventative healthcare and measures that can improve an employee’s health while they are on disability leave.
+Disability management focuses on both preventative healthcare and measures that can improve an employee’s health while they are on disability leave.
 The purpose of disability management is to improve the experience of an employee on disability leave by providing support to get them well again and make sure their return to work accommodates any special needs.
 It also emphasizes taking proactive action to prevent someone from going on disability leave in the first place.

 Read on to understand how a disability management program can provide extra support in your employee benefits plan.